-How the candidate worked independently and followed the research plan to meet the aims and timescales.
-How the candidate dealt with the changes to the plan.
+How the student worked independently and followed the research plan to meet the aims and timescales.
+How the student dealt with the changes to the plan.

 For task b) there is no specific scenario.
-Marks are awarded for how well the candidate followed and used the plan, i.e. a working document.
-A good example of this task is when candidates regularly updated the plan, rescheduling as required and using contingency plans when problems occurred.
-When candidates did not achieve many marks for this task it was often due to poor following of the plan.
+Marks are awarded for how well the student followed and used the plan, i.e. a working document.
+A good example of this task is when students regularly update the plan, rescheduling as required and using contingency plans when problems occurred.
+When students did not achieve many marks for this task it was often due to poor following of the plan.
 Most attempted to give some updating.

-Evidence expected would show how well the candidate worked independently and how well the candidate followed the research plan to meet the aims and timescales.
-Evidence could be presented as an updated plan with details of what was completed and which deadlines were met or, a statement from the candidate.
-At Mark Band 2 it is expected that the candidate will update the plan not just state what they did.
-Of those candidates that did show some changes to the plans many still did not show the rescheduling of any aims or timescales.
+Evidence expected would show how well the student worked independently and how well the student followed the research plan to meet the aims and timescales.
+Evidence could be presented as an updated plan with details of what was completed and which deadlines were met or, a statement from the student.
+At mark band 2 it is expected that the student will update the plan not just state what they did.
+Of those students that did show some changes to the plans many still did not show the rescheduling of any aims or timescales.
 There was overall limited evidence relating to contingency plans.
-Most candidates achieved aims set although those candidates who gave really focused plans with clear perimeters in task a), tended to be the candidates that clearly achieved their aims.
+Most students achieved aims set although those students who gave really focused plans with clear perimeters in task a), tended to be the students that clearly achieved their aims.